oliverbenee/hotciv/backlog.md

 ### Unit Production.
 (4)
 * [OK] When a city has accumulated enough production it produces the unit selected for production,
 * [OK] and the unit’s cost is deducted from the city’s treasury of production.
-* [] The unit is placed on the city tile if no other unit is present,
+* [OK] The unit is placed on the city tile if no other unit is present,
-* [] otherwise it is placed on the first non-occupied adjacent tile, starting from the tile just north of the city and moving clockwise.
+* [NO TEST] otherwise it is placed on the first non-occupied adjacent tile, starting from the tile just north of the city and moving clockwise.
 ### Aging.
 (2)
 * [OK] The game starts at age 4000 BC, and
 * [OK] Each round advances the game age 100 years.
 ### Winning.
 (1)
 * [OK] Red wins in year 3000 BC.

-22 / 25 functions implemented.
+24 / 25 functions implemented.
-7 / 9 categories implemented.
+8 / 9 categories implemented.

 ### Requirements related to hotciv, but not related to AlphaCiv

 * [OK] Units cannot move over ocean tiles
 * [OK] Units cannot move over mountain tiles

-### Missing features thus currently include:

-- The player may select to produce either archers, legions, or settlers.
-- Unit production (no implementation) - 4 functions missing:
-    - and the unit’s cost is deducted from the city’s treasury of production.
-    - The unit is placed on the city tile if no other unit is present,
-    - otherwise it is placed on the first non-occupied adjacent tile, starting from the tile just north of the city and moving clockwise.

-Please refer to the list above for more details.
+* [OK] When the player changes the unit to be produced, the correct unit is spawned